 When I originally planned all the places we would visit during our travels, Yosemite was never even on my radar.
 Even though it is one of the closest national parks to San Diego, I had no interest in visiting Tuolumne Meadows or Yosemite Valley.
 Why would I want to go there, especially the week of July 4th?
 Isn’t Yosemite hot, crowded, and full of granite rocks?
 I mean, I go to Mission Trails a lot, and sure the granite is nice, but not worth driving eight hours to see.
 But I was so wrong.

-It really is incredible how quickly the scenery changes when you turn off the 395 at Lee Vining and start the steep and windy climb on Tioga Pass towards Yosemite.
+It is incredible how quickly the scenery changes when you turn off the 395 at Lee Vining and start the steep and windy climb on Tioga Pass toward Yosemite.
 As we rounded one of the sharp bends my jaw dropped.
 I had no idea granite could be so beautiful and reach so high towards the sky.
-The streaks of red and gold against the gray slab set on top of a green forest is awe inspiring.
-Then nature decided to go and out-do itself by placing these beautiful light green meadows with crystal clear rivers running through it.
+The streaks of red and gold against the gray slab set on top of a green forest are awe-inspiring.
+Then nature decided to go and outdo itself by placing these beautiful light green meadows with crystal clear rivers running through it.
 I felt dumbstruck as I thought, “Oh!
 Yosemite!
 Now I get it!”

 All this time I thought the popularity of Yosemite was just a coincidence based on its proximity to the populous Bay Area cities, but I was wrong.
-I quickly found out that Yosemite, especially Tuolumne Meadows, is like it’s own little secret community.
+I quickly learned that Yosemite, especially Tuolumne Meadows, is like its own little secret community.
 A community that’s not built with money or power, but by a connection of awareness and appreciation that can only be achieved through spending time there.

-In addition to being wrong about the beauty of the park, I was also pleasantly surprised that the weather in Tuolumne that week was perfect.
-Unlike Yosemite Valley, which was in the low nineties, Tuolomne area was in the mid-seventies.
-Contrary to the forecast, there was only one night of thunderstorms for about an hour the first night we were there, which was really spectacular to watch, especially from the safety of our motorhome.
-The remaining four nights we had clear skies, which meant gorgeous nights full of twinkling stars
+In addition to being wrong about the park’s beauty, I was pleasantly surprised that the weather in Tuolumne that week was perfect.
+Unlike Yosemite Valley, which was in the low nineties, the Tuolomne area was in the mid-seventies.
+Contrary to the forecast, there was only one night of thunderstorms for about an hour the first night we were there, which was spectacular to watch, especially from the safety of our motorhome.
+For the remaining four nights we had clear skies, which meant gorgeous nights full of twinkling stars

 Camp at Tuolumne Meadows